debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/manage-general-settings-multicast-group.md

 3. In the Tags area of the Multicast group that opens, click **Tags Management**.

-    -\> The Multicast Group Tag Manager opens.
+    -\&gt; The Multicast Group Tag Manager opens.

     ![](./_images/managing-the-general-settings-2.png)

 4. In the tag list, select the tag you want to delete and click **Delete** ![](./../../_images/deleting-an-object.png)

-    -\> In the Multicast Group Tag Manager:
+    -\&gt; In the Multicast Group Tag Manager:

     - The tag is removed from the tag list.